JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 To always do more is a broad term.
 To do more does not simply mean spending hours, or even days working on something that will provide minimum value.
 To do more means you are being more efficient with your time, therefore getting more done.
 That's where we come in.

 Whether you're someone who is looking to promote their marketing or web services, or someone who is looking to buy those services, JB:Marketing is the place to be.
-As a registered user you'll have the option to both list your services and/or purchase other services already listed on the website.
+As a registered user you'll have the option to both list your services and/or purchase other services already listed on my website.

-# How the website functions
+# How my website functions

-JB:Marketing was built with the assistance of the Django3 framework.
-Django3 helps to put a lot of the structure and functionality in place, which in turns allows you to focus on the more important things about your website, such as the content and making it as user friendly as possible.
+The bulk of the functionality was made possible with the use of the Django3 framework.
+Django3 is a Python run application and helps to put a lot of the structure and functionality in place, which in turns allows you to focus on the more important things about your website, such as the content and making it as user friendly as possible.

+There are many benefits to using the Djnago3 framework, but the biggest one in my opinion is having instant access to an admin panel.
+The admin panel allows you to create, view, update and/or delete and record, whether it's a post, user or even just a specific category for one of your products.

+**Profile Page Functionality**: The profile page will display a page that contains your email address and username, as well as the total amount of orders and an option to edit your details.
+Once you have made an order, the page will update and display your most recent order(s).

+# Deployment

+The development of this project was completed with the use of GitPod, with regular version control being added with the use of GitHub.

 Throughout the building of this website, it has had consistent version control with the use of GitHub and GitPod.
-This is to ensure that if any issues were to occur during the building phase, we would be able to revert back to an older version of the website.
+This is to ensure that if any issues were to occur during the building phase, I would be able to revert back to an older version of my website.
 When I reached the point of completion on this website, I then deployed it to Heroku.

-To ensure the security of the website, all non user-friendly files such as enviroment variables and secret keys have been stored inside a seperate file, which has then been hidden with the use a .gitignore file.
+To ensure the security of my website, all non user-friendly files such as enviroment variables and secret keys have been stored inside a seperate env.py file, which has then been hidden with the use a .gitignore file.

 All images and other static files have been stored externally with AWS S3.
 Whenever these files needed to be updated, I updated them on my local repository and then sent to AWS S3 by running the "python3 manage.py collectstatic" command.

-**Profile Page Functionality**: The profile page will display a page that contains your email address and username, as well as the total amount of orders and an option to edit your details.
-Once you have made an order, the page will update and display your most recent order(s).

-# Deployment
+**Deployment Process**

+1. The first stage in the deployment process was to create an app on Heroku and then sync that app to my GitHub repository.
+2. Staying on Heroku, I then added all relevant Config Vars such as the database url and any secret keys.
+3. The third stage in the final deployement was doing a push of my finished code to GitHub and Heroku.
+4. As there were no errors after the final code had been pushed, my website was successfully deployed to both GitHub and Heroku.

 # Testing